tamu-edu/ng911-dev/PS/TD/TD_PS_005.md

 #### Stimulus

-JWS_OBJECT = POLICY_JWS or POLICY_ORIGINATIONROUTE_JWS or JWS object generated for variations 21-30
+JWS_OBJECT = 'POLICY_JWS' or 'POLICY_ORIGINATIONROUTE_JWS' or 'JWS object generated for variation 19-28'

 Send HTTP PUT to /Policies entrypoint of Policy Store: